PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

     standard usage in plasma science (e.g., ``B`` for magnetic field and ``T`` for temperature).

-* Pronounceable names are more memorable and compatible with text-to-speech technology.
+* Choose names that are pronounceable to make them more memorable and compatible with text-to-speech technology.

-* Choose names will produce more relevant results in internet searches.
+* Choose names will produce more relevant results when searching the internet.

 * Avoid unnecessary abbreviations, as these make code harder to read.
   Prefer clarity over brevity, except for code that is used frequently